Contents

 Welcome to the Preston High School Music Department!

-We offer courses in vocal and instrumental (band) music in grades 9-12, as well as guitar in grade 11.
-In addition to our curricular offerings, we offer a variety of extra-curricular ensembles including bands, choirs that cover a wide-range of musical styles and provide enrichment to supplement our course content.
-Students wishing to participate in extracurricular ensembles are welcome to join in September and/or January (pending space in the ensemble).
+We offer courses in instrumental (wind band) music, as well as guitar and vocal music.
+In addition to our curricular offerings, we offer a variety of extra-curricular ensembles including band, choir and rock band that cover a wide-range of musical styles and provide enrichment to supplement our course content.
+Students wishing to participate in extracurricular ensembles are welcome to join in September and/or January.
 We also have an active student Music Council who help organize and run concerts, fundraisers and social events.
 The Music Council is an excellent way for music-minded students to gain valuable leadership skills and experience under the supervision of music department staff.

 Thanks for your continued support of our students and our program.